symbol-os/symbol-os-promo/README.md

 We intentionally trade the visual decoration for **clarity of meaning**.
 Here, unambiguous expressions and transparent interpretation carry the weight that, otherwise, is given to the graphical appearance.

-From this seed, and without unnecessary features, we bring the Symbol-mind into existence.
+From this seed, and without unnecessary features, we bring the Symbolverse into existence.

 ---

 ## The Fruits

-A lot of intellectual tasks could be performed by Symbol-mind using provided tools to formalize and simplify **argumented rasoning**.
+Many intellectual tasks could be performed by Symbolverse using provided tools to formalize and simplify **argumented rasoning**.

 Formalizations may involve **fact analysis and synthesis**, **task planning and optimization**, or **theory verifying and proving**.